jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 1. 'inline' functions aren't necessarily inlined.
    * 'inline' is only guaranteed to affect linkage.
-2. 'constexpr' functions are usually not memo-ized, and not necessarily inlined, even if they always produce the same result.
+2. 'constexpr' functions are not necessarily suitable for constexpr use, not necessarily inlined, even if they always produce the same result, and usually not memo-ized.
    * 'constexpr' only guarantees that the result can be used in situations where only a constant is allowed.
 3. 'template' instantiations are guaranteed to be memo-ized